-This cranberries apricot loaf cake recipe is similar to a pound cake recipe, with an additional egg yolk added.
+You’ll find this cranberries apricot loaf cake recipe very similar to a pound cake recipe, just with an additional egg yolk added.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！